BBVA/apicheck/docs/source/home/internals.rst

         headers:
             Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l

-Just below this section we found the endpoints.
+Just below this section we find the endpoints.
 We can define rules for the endpoints.
 In the next example you can see a typical endpoint definition.